Frequently Asked Questions

 In addition, indexes such as these sometimes allow you to search for

 To search for articles online, go to the Magazine & Journal Articles page.
 Some specialized indexes are available in print only.
 For help in identifying and locating these indexes, ask at the Reference Desk.

 Once you find an article citation, look for the button.
-For an explanation of this service, go to the Find it @ EIU linking FAQ.
+For an explanation of this service, go to the SFX linking FAQ.
 Alternatively, check the online Booth Library Periodicals List.
-You can also do a "Journal / Magazine" search in the EIU Online Catalog.
+You can also do a "Magazine/Journal Title" search in the EIU Online Catalog.